 QUALITY DECLARATION - SUMMARY

 Statistics presented in Government Finance Statistics, Australia (cat. no. 5519.0.55.001) are based on information provided in, or underlying the published accounting statements and reports of governments and their authorities.
-For the general government sector for the Commonwealth Government and all state governments, the primary quarterly data sources are public accounts and budget management systems of state treasuries and the Commonwealth Department of Finance.
+For the general government sector for the Commonwealth Government and all state governments, the primary quarterly data sources are public accounts and budget management systems of state treasuries and the Commonwealth Department of Finance and Deregulation.
 For South Australia, quarterly Government Finance Statistics (GFS) was collected from an Australian Bureau of Statistics (ABS) survey of the largest state government departments up to June quarter 2011.
 The survey has been replaced by data for all departments sourced from the South Australian budgetary management system.
 For the public non-financial corporation sector, GFS are collected from a survey of the largest corporations in several jurisdictions where the relevant treasury does not provide that data as part of its accounting reporting.
 For local government, the main data source is a quarterly GFS survey of local governments from all jurisdictions.

 For information on the institutional environment of the ABS, including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.